mountainMath/doodles/content/posts/2021-01-15-capital-gains-income.markdown

 <img src="/posts/2021-01-15-capital-gains-income_files/figure-html/avg-cap-gains-map-1.png" width="768" />

 ## Upshot
 Capital gains income is a significant source of income that is absent from general income data.
-And the data we have still misses non-taxable capital gains income, for example capital gains from selling a primary residence.
+And the capital gains data we have still misses non-taxable capital gains income, for example capital gains from selling a principal residence.

 (Taxable) capital gains income is especially prevalent in higher income groups, likely due to the [strong (yet imperfect) correlation between income and wealth](https://doodles.mountainmath.ca/blog/2020/02/19/wealth-vs-income/).
-And it also shows strong geographic variation, and also varies strongly over time.
+And it also shows strong geographic variation, and also varies considerably over time.

-This suggests that analysis based on income may need to pay attention to capital gains income, at least as a cross-check or robustness test.
+This suggests that analysis based on income may need to pay more attention to capital gains income, at least as a cross-check or robustness test.
 To this end it would be useful to also have census tract level capital gains income.
-Or even better, start adding income "including (taxable) capital gains" as a standard product in income metrics and census data.
+Or even better, start adding "income including (taxable) capital gains" as a standard product in income metrics in StatCan tabkles and census data.

+Moreover, I would like to see a longitudinal analysis to identify to what extent taxpayers manage to structure all or most of their income as capital gains, having regular (although possibly volatile) capital gains income (almost) every year.
+This may well already exist and I would appreciate pointers.

 From a policy perspective, capital gains income should get a very close look.
-Michael Smart recently [made a convincing case for a captial gains tax reform](https://financesofthenation.ca/2021/01/07/its-time/).
+Michael Smart recently [made a convincing case for a capital gains tax reform](https://financesofthenation.ca/2021/01/07/its-time/).

 As usual, the code for this post is [available on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2021-01-15-capital-gains-income/) for anyone to reproduce or adapt for their own purposes.